To create a pre-activated Windows installation .iso, do the following:

 folder in the Windows installation media (.iso or USB).

 in your altered .iso or on your bootable USB drive.

-Now use this .iso or bootable USB drive to install Windows and it will either already be activated (KMS38) as soon as it boots or will self-activate (HWID or Online KMS) at the first internet contact.
+Now use this .iso or bootable USB drive to install Windows, it will either already be activated (KMS38) as soon as it boots or will self-activate (HWID or Online KMS) at the first internet contact.

-You can check here about activation method details and select the activation method as per your requirement.
+You can check here for activation method details and select the activation method as per your requirement.

 On Windows 8 and later, running setupcomplete.cmd is

 disabled if the default installed key for the edition is OEM

 For example - Preactivation won’t work for Windows 10 Iot Enterprise LTSC because installed key is of the OEM channel.

 The solution for this issue is to use (Non-Iot) Windows 10 Enterprise LTSC ISO, and the HWID method in preactivation will use Iot LTSC key to change the edition.